 Ways to assure quality

-Right, now that you’ve become aware of the answer to the question: “What is quality assurance?” let’s dive into how you can actually assure quality.
+Now that you know the answer to the question: “What is quality assurance in design?” let’s dive into how you can actually assure quality.

-A professional designer or agency will have a process put in place already.
-But you can do a few things as a client to make sure everything runs smoothly.
+A professional design team or agency will have a design QA process.
+Still, you can do a few things as a client to make sure everything runs smoothly.

 Design brief

-A good design brief is vital to ensure you end up with the exact design you envisioned.
+A good design brief plays a vital role in ensuring that you end up with the exact design you envisioned.
 It should answer all questions about the design your designer may want to know.
 Some examples are:

 Find the right designer